Ziehnert/Maxroll-Salvage-Filter/README.md

 # Maxroll-Salvage-Filter
-a simple browser extension, which adds a class filter to the salvage page on maxroll.com
+a simple browser extension, which adds a class filter to the salvage page on maxroll.gg

 Its not beautiful, or even well done.
 Feel free to do better, i don't want to touch js anymore.